Bunsly/JobSpy/README.md

 To see the interactive API documentation, visit [localhost:8000/docs](http://localhost:8000/docs).

 For Postman integration:
-- Import the Postman collection and environment JSON files from the `postman` folder.
+- Import the Postman collection and environment JSON files from the `/postman/` folder.

 ## FAQ